kyma-project/api-gateway/docs/contributor/04-40-cors-policy-design.md

-# Proposal for APIRule API for configuration of CORS headers in Istio VirtualService
+# Proposal for APIRule API CORS headers configuration in IstioVirtual Service

 ## API Proposal

-In Istio VirtualService, user can allow CORS configuration with the following parameters:
+In Istio VirtualService, you can configure CORS using the following parameters:
-- AllowHeaders - List of HTTP headers that can be used when requesting the resource.
-Serialized to Access-Control-Allow-Headers header.
+- **AllowHeaders** - defines a list of HTTP headers that you can use when requesting a resource.
+They are serialized into the **Access-Control-Allow-Headers** header.
-- AllowMethods - List of HTTP methods allowed to access the resource.
-The content will be serialized into the Access-Control-Allow-Methods header.
+- **AllowMethods** - defines a list of HTTP methods allowed to access the resource.
+The contents of this list are serialized into the **Access-Control-Allow-Methods** header.
-- AllowOrigins (with type [StringMatch](https://istio.io/latest/docs/reference/config/networking/virtual-service/#StringMatch)) - String patterns that match allowed origins.
-An origin is allowed if any of the string matchers match.
-If a match is found, then the outgoing Access-Control-Allow-Origin would be set to the origin as provided by the client.
+**AllowOrigins** (of the type [StringMatch](https://istio.io/latest/docs/reference/config/networking/virtual-service/#StringMatch)) - specifies string patterns that match allowed origins.
+An origin is allowed if any of the string matchers find a match.
+If a match is found, the outgoing **Access-Control-Allow-Origin** header is set to the origin provided by the client.
-- AllowCredentials (true or false) - Indicates whether the caller is allowed to send the actual request (not the preflight) using credentials.
-Translates to Access-Control-Allow-Credentials header.
+- **AllowCredentials** (either `true` or `false`) - specifies whether the caller is allowed to send the actual request (not the preflight) using credentials.
+It translates into the **Access-Control-Allow-Credentials** header.
-- ExposeHeaders - A list of HTTP headers that the browsers are allowed to access.
-Serialized into Access-Control-Expose-Headers header.
+- **ExposeHeaders** - a list of HTTP headers that the browsers are allowed to access.
+It is serialized into the **Access-Control-Expose-Headers** header.
-- MaxAge - Specifies how long the results of a preflight request can be cached.
-Translates to the Access-Control-Max-Age header.
+- **MaxAge** - determines the duration for which the results of a preflight request can be stored in cache.
+The parameter translates into the **Access-Control-Max-Age** header.

-We should allow exposure of all of those parameters.
-The structure that would hold this configuration would look like following:
+The chosen configuration must allow for the exposure of all the listed parameters.
+The following structure is capable of storing this information:
 ```go
 type CorsPolicy struct {
 	AllowHeaders     []string               `json:"allowHeaders,omitempty"`